Wanderer's Nightsong

 "Wanderer's Nightsong" (original German title: "Wandrers Nachtlied") is the title of two poems by the German poet Johann Wolfgang von Goethe.
 Written in 1776 ("Der du von dem Himmel bist") and in 1780 ("Über allen Gipfeln"), they are among Goethe's most famous works.
 Both were first edited together in his 1815 Works Vol. I with the headings "Wandrers Nachtlied" and "Ein gleiches" ("Another one").
-Both works were set to music as lieder by Franz Schubert and catalogued as D 224 and D 768.
+The second poem was set by Schumann in his Lieder und Gesänge, Vol. IV, Op.
+96. Both poems were set by Franz Schubert and catalogued as D 224 and D 768.

 Wanderer's Nightsong I

 The manuscript of "Wanderer's Nightsong" ("Der du von dem Himmel bist") was among Goethe's letters to his friend Charlotte von Stein and bears the signature "At the slope of Ettersberg, on 12 Feb.
 76"; supposedly it was written under the tree later called the Goethe Oak.

 One translation is by Henry Wadsworth Longfellow:

 Franz Schubert set the poem to music in 1815 (as No.3 in his Op.4, D.224), changing "stillest" and "füllest" to "stillst" and "füllst," and, more significantly, "Erquickung" (refreshment) to "Entzückung" (delight).